The AP Interview: Exiled artist Ai Weiwei on Beijing Games

 He was disappointed.
 The Chinese dissident widely regarded as one of the world’s greatest living artists has repeatedly described the stadium and the 2008 Olympics as a “fake smile” that his native country presented to the world.

 Now the Bird’s Nest is about to host the Feb.
-4 opening ceremony for the Winter Olympics, and Ali expects more of the same.
+4 opening ceremony for the Winter Olympics, and Ai expects more of the same.

 “As an architect, my goal was the same as other architects, that is, to design it as perfectly as possible,” Ai told The Associated Press in an interview over email.
 “The way it was used afterwards went in the opposite direction from our ideals.
 We had hoped that our architecture could be a symbol of freedom and openness and represent optimism and a positive force, which was very different from how it was used as a promotional tool in the end.”